thetawavegame/thetawave-legacy/book/src/contributing.md

 In general, the process for contributing goes like
 this:

-- Choose an issue
+- Pick an issue to work on
 - Setup your development environment
 - Write the patch, create a PR, and request a review

-### Choose an issue
+### Pick an issue to work on

 Take a look at the [issues list](https://github.com/amethyst/space_shooter_rs/issues) and choose an issue you'd like to work on.
 Issues labeled as [good first issue](https://github.com/amethyst/space_shooter_rs/issues?q=is%3Aissue+label%3A%22good+first+issue%22+is%3Aopen) are a great way to get started with the codebase.

-Make sure to claim the issue by commenting you'd like to work on it and mentioning either @cdsupina or @tigleym.
+Make sure to claim the issue by commenting you'd like to work on it and mentioning either **@cdsupina** or **@tigleym**.
 Ask questions if something is unclear about the issue you are working on.

+#### Creating your own issue

+If the existing issues aren't what you're looking for then feel free to create a new issue!
+This can be fixing a bug, improving documentation, or a proposal to implement a new feature.
+Whatever the purpose is, please make sure to create an issue for it describing what you intend to do and why.

+If you need help identifying what the focus of your issue should be, feel free to mention either **@cdsupina** and **@tigleym**.
+We can help identify the sort of work that might be involved for your issue.

+This step is important because we want to make sure the work behind each pull request has context and intent.

 ### Setting up your dev environment